Steve Busch speaks in whispers, almost as if he's trying not to disturb the complicated machinery in front of him.

 Earlier this year, he said, every single one "had to be unplugged, brought over here and plugged back in."

 The time-consuming task was tackled by a small team of technically skilled workers and volunteers, who basically tore down the old White Rose Community Television studio and built it anew at the Rotary Kranich building, 120 S. Lehman St.

 Busch, the station's director of regional partnerships, said it was a task that would have cost a pretty penny had they hired someone else to do the job.
-It's an example of WRCT trying to cut costs
+It's an example of WRCT trying to cut costs wherever possible, he said.